VimsecAu/kb/m365/baselines/powerplatform.md

-**`TLP:CLEAR`**

-# CISA M365 Security Configuration Baseline for Power Platform
+# Vimsec M365 Security Configuration Baseline for Power Platform

-Microsoft 365 (M365) Power Platform is a cloud-based enterprise group of applications comprised of a low-code application development toolkit, business intelligence software, a custom chat bot creator, and app connectivity software.
-This Secure Configuration Baseline (SCB) provides specific policies to help secure Power Platform security.
+Microsoft 365 (M365) Power Platform is a cloud-based enterprise group of applications comprised of a low-code application development toolkit, business intelligence software, a custom chatbot creator, and app connectivity software.
+This Secure Configuration Baseline (SCB) provides specific policies to help strengthen Power Platform security.

-The Secure Cloud Business Applications (SCuBA) project run by the Cybersecurity and Infrastructure Security Agency (CISA) provides guidance and capabilities to secure federal civilian executive branch (FCEB) agencies’ cloud business application environments and protect federal information that is created, accessed, shared, and stored in those environments.

-The CISA SCuBA SCBs for M365 help secure federal information assets stored within M365 cloud business application environments through consistent, effective, and manageable security configurations.
-CISA created baselines tailored to the federal government’s threats and risk tolerance with the knowledge that every organization has different threat models and risk tolerance.
-Non-governmental organizations may also find value in applying these baselines to reduce risks.
+This document outlines an industry-standard security benchmark utilising security best practice guidelines from the US Government and CIS Benchmarks.
+These baselines are designed to help organisations secure information assets stored within M365 cloud business application environments through consistent, effective, and manageable security configurations.
+Every organisation has different threat models and risk tolerances, and these baselines allow for flexibility in addressing those unique requirements.

-The information in this document is being provided "as is" for INFORMATIONAL PURPOSES ONLY.
-CISA does not endorse any commercial product or service, including any subjects of analysis.
-Any reference to specific commercial entities or commercial products, processes, or services by service mark, trademark, manufacturer, or otherwise, does not constitute or imply endorsement, recommendation, or favoritism by CISA.
+The information in this document is provided "as is" for informational purposes only.
+Vimsec does not endorse any commercial product or service, including any subjects of analysis.
+Any reference to specific commercial entities, products, processes, or services by service mark, trademark, manufacturer, or otherwise does not constitute or imply endorsement, recommendation, or favouritism by Vimsec.
 This document does not address, ensure compliance with, or supersede any law, regulation, or other authority.
-Entities are responsible for complying with any recordkeeping, privacy, and other laws that may apply to the use of technology.
-This document is not intended to, and does not, create any right or benefit for anyone against the United States, its departments, agencies, or entities, its officers, employees, or agents, or any other person.
+Organisations are responsible for complying with any record-keeping, privacy, and other laws that may apply to the use of technology.
+This document is not intended to, and does not, create any right or benefit for anyone.

-> This document is marked TLP:CLEAR.
-Recipients may share this information without restriction.
-Information is subject to standard copyright rules.
-For more information on the Traffic Light Protocol, see https://www.cisa.gov/tlp.

 ## License Compliance and Copyright

-Portions of this document are adapted from documents in Microsoft’s [Microsoft 365](https://github.com/MicrosoftDocs/microsoft-365-docs/blob/public/LICENSE) and [Azure](https://github.com/MicrosoftDocs/azure-docs/blob/main/LICENSE) GitHub repositories.
+Portions of this document are adapted from documents in Microsoft's [Microsoft 365](https://github.com/MicrosoftDocs/microsoft-365-docs/blob/public/LICENSE) and [Azure](https://github.com/MicrosoftDocs/azure-docs/blob/main/LICENSE) GitHub repositories.
 The respective documents are subject to copyright and are adapted under the terms of the Creative Commons Attribution 4.0 International license.
 Source documents are linked throughout this document.
 The United States Government has adapted selections of these documents to develop innovative and scalable configuration standards to strengthen the security of widely used cloud-based software services.

 ## Assumptions

-The **License Requirements** sections of this document assume the organization is using an [M365 E3](https://www.microsoft.com/en-us/microsoft-365/compare-microsoft-365-enterprise-plans) or [G3](https://www.microsoft.com/en-us/microsoft-365/government) license level at a minimum.
+The **License Requirements** sections of this document assume the organisation is using an [M365 E3](https://www.microsoft.com/en-us/microsoft-365/compare-microsoft-365-enterprise-plans) or [G3](https://www.microsoft.com/en-us/microsoft-365/government) license level at a minimum.
 Therefore, only licenses not included in E3/G3 are listed.

 ## Key Terminology